mpinb/in_silico_framework_hot_zone/docs/file_formats.rst

 Synapse activation
 ------------------

-The raw output of the :py:mod:`simrun` module contains ``.csv`` files containing the synaptic activations onto a post-synaptic cell for each individual simulation trial.
+The raw output of the :py:mod:`simrun` package contains ``.csv`` files containing the synaptic activations onto a post-synaptic cell for each individual simulation trial.
 Each file contains the following information for each synapse during a particular simulation trial:

 - type